 A little advice beforehand

-Ok, when it comes to photographic gear it always goes really fast crazy.
-I mean on one side the stuff costs a little fortune and on the other side amateurs often keep the fallacy that you need pro equipment to call yourself a pro.
-And to make it even worse these people think that they are pros when they own pro equipment.
+Ok, when it comes to photography equipment, things always get crazy very quickly.
+On one hand, the stuff costs a small fortune and on the other, amateurs often perpetuate the fallacy that you need pro gear to call yourself a pro.
+And to make it worse, these people think they are pros when they own pro equipment.

-But let me give you a fair advise: What really distinguishes a pro from an amateur isn’t about gear and it’s technical specs, it’s about knowledge and experience.
-It’s about know how in it’s literally sense: You should now how to execute your clients wishes to satisfy them at the end of the day.
-So the technical side of the job is a big part of that, but what is even more important is to gain personal experience.
-So please keep that in mind.
-Nowadays you can make stunning pictures with only smartphones and natural light if you know how (e.g. think of the last iPhoneX campaign, where say shot all the ads with its in-build camera).
+But let me give you some good advice: What really separates a pro from an amateur is not the equipment and its technical specs, but knowledge and experience.
+It’s about know-how in the truest sense of the word: you should know how to implement your clients’ wishes in order to satisfy them at the end of the day.
+The technical side of the job is an important part of it, but gaining personal experience is even more important.
+So please always keep that in mind.
+These days, you can take stunning pictures using only smartphones and natural light if you know how.

-I know that even among pros there are big discussions about gear – and to be fair I never ever participate in these kind of senseless discussions because I truly believe a photographer should be able to make good photos with any kind of camera.
+I know there are great discussions about equipment even among professionals – and to be fair, I never participate in such pointless discussions because I truly believe that a photographer should be able to take good photos with any kind of camera.

-One of my friends use to say “if a farmer can’t swim, it’s because of his swimming cap”.
-Hopefully that makes sense to you.
-It means that if you are not well experienced in something you will find an excuse for your lack of knowledge instead of facing the unknown and gain more experience.
-So if your aren’t much experienced in photography do yourself a favour and don’t spend to much money in your gear, spent it in good looking food or bottles and learn how to put them in the best possible light and angle.
-And when you think you are experienced enough after a while, then start thinking about getting some new fancy gear.
-And when the day comes where you start to earn money with it, then go for pro equipment, because when you are running a business you start to get all these tax reduction things etc. going on and then to own pro equipment starts to make sense.
-For some stuff it can be ok to buy them second hand.
-I bought a Canon Speedlite 430 EX II for 90 bucks and for me it’s for sure that it’s better than a new cheap China-no-name-product for the same price.
+One of my friends used to say, “If a farmer can’t swim, it’s because of his swimming cap”.
+I hope that makes some sense in English.
+It means that if you don’t have much experience in something, you find an excuse for your lack of knowledge instead of facing the unknown and gaining more experience.
+So if you don’t have much experience with photography yet, do yourself a favor and don’t spend too much money on your equipment, instead invest it in good-looking food or accessories.
+And after a while, when you’ve gained enough experience, start thinking about getting some fancy new gear.
+And when the day comes that you start making money at it, then you should get some pro gear, because when you run a business, you get all those tax breaks, etc. Then – and only then – does it make business sense to have pro equipment.
+For some things, it may be okay to buy it secondhand.
+I bought a Canon Speedlite 430 EX II for $90 and I’m sure it’s better than a new cheap China no-name product for the same price.
 Never change a running system!

 Camera & lenses

-When it comes to cameras I’m flirting right now with the new Sony A7 III, but because it’s still not available here, I’m shooting further with my good old Canon…
+When it comes to cameras I’m flirting right now with the new Sony A7 IV, but because it’s still not available here, I’m shooting further with my good old Canon…